Inzhenerka/docs.getdbt.tech/website/docs/reference/commands/debug.md

 Most of the `dbt debug` flags apply to the dbt Core CLI.
 Some flags also work in dbt Cloud CLI, but only `--connection` is supported in the dbt Cloud IDE.

 - dbt Core CLI: Supports all flags.
+- dbt Cloud IDE: Only supports dbt `debug` and `dbt debug --connection`.
 - dbt Cloud CLI: Only supports dbt `debug` and `dbt debug --connection`.
-YOu can also use the [`dbt environment`](/reference/commands/dbt-environment) command to interact with your dbt Cloud environment.
+You can also use the [`dbt environment`](/reference/commands/dbt-environment) command to interact with your dbt Cloud environment.
-- dbt Cloud IDE: Only supports dbt `debug` and `dbt debug --connection`.

 `dbt debug` supports the following flags in your terminal when using the command line interface (CLI):